 “An impairment which would be likely to have a substantial adverse effect on the ability of the person concerned to carry out normal day-to-day activities, but for the fact that measures are being taken to treat or correct it, is to be treated as having that effect.”

 “…measures’ includes, in particular, medical treatment and the use of a prosthesis or other aid.”

 In part, her claim seems to have been for failure to make reasonable adjustments.
 A new manager had decided to take down the partition separating her office from the stock control room.
 She thought that the increased noise levels would have a substantial adverse effect upon her health.

 Court of Appeal in Northern Ireland

-The Court of Appeal upheld the Tribunal’s decision (as did the House of Lords).
+The Court of Appeal upheld the Industrial Tribunal’s decision that she had a disability within the DDA (as did the House of Lords).

-Was the voice managment regime ‘measures’ within paragraph 6?
-The Tribunal thought that it was.
-‘Measures’ were defined in the legislation as including but not restricted to medical treatment and prosthetic aids.
+Was the voice management regime ‘measures’ within paragraph 6?
+The Industrial Tribunal thought that it was.
+‘Measures’ were defined in paragraph 6 as including but not restricted to medical treatment and prosthetic aids.
 The Court of Appeal considered the Tribunal’s conclusion both reasonable and logical.
 “The voice management regime is in the nature of a measure which is followed in order to mitigate the risk of the adverse consequences which would flow if it was not followed.
 The Tribunal concluded that if she had not followed the regime she would have suffered from hoarseness and ultimately nodules.
 The regime militated against their recurrence.”
 This aspect does not seem to have been appealed to the House of Lords.

 House of Lords